 The following link provides implementation guides which are a set of guides intended to help members of the UH community implement the Minimum Security Standards: Implementation Guides

 ITS has performed analysis mapping the following standards against the ITS Minimum Security Standards (MSS):

-- Cybersecurity Maturity Model Certification (CMMC) Levels 1 to 3
+- Cybersecurity Maturity Model Certification (CMMC) Levels 1 and 2

 - Health Insurance Portability and Accountability Act (HIPAA)

 - Payment Card Industry Data Security Standard (PCI DSS)

 Please visit the specific ITS MSS device type (Endpoints, Servers, Multi-Function Devices and Internet-of-Things) for any additional guidance.